Kaila Colbin: TEDxChristchurch (2010–2021)

 Colbin was the first curator and licensee for TEDxChristchurch.
 She became interested in the idea in 2009, initially wanting to talk at a TEDx event.
 When TEDx announced their licensing programme, Colbin applied for the event after discussions with family and colleagues.
 The first event was held in October 2010.

 Colbin was in Florida to speak at a TED event when the 2011 Christchurch earthquake occurred, and described feeling helpless watching the situation unfold on the news.
 She promptly changed her TED speech to be about Christchurch, then returned to the city to focus on the rebuild effort and organise a local TEDx event.

 The first earthquake-oriented event was held in May 2011, named TEDxEQChCh.
 It was credited for bringing global attention to Christchurch's rebuild effort, and attracted guests such as Art Agnos, former mayor of San Francisco who led the city through the aftermath of the 1989 Loma Prieta earthquake.
 The quake event was revived in 2012, before TEDxChristchurch resumed its usual format in 2013.
 In 2016, Colbin curated TEDxScottbase, which took place in January 2017 and marked 60 years of New Zealand's scientific activities at Scott base and Antarctica.

 In August 2021, Colbin left the project, and the TEDxChristchurch license was made available for acquisition.

 Ministry of Awesome (2012–2023)

 Colbin co-founded the non-profit Ministry of Awesome in 2012, where she was subsequently both a trustee and chairperson.
-The project was created to develop a vision for post-earthquake Christchurch, and was co-founded by community leaders including Kimbely Gilmour, Sacha McMeeking, Vicki Buck, Sam Johnson and Julian Con.
+The project was created to develop a vision for post-earthquake Christchurch, and was co-founded by community leaders including Kimberly Gilmour, Sacha McMeeking, Vicki Buck, Sam Johnson and Julian Cone.

 In the late 2010s, demand for Ministry of Awesome services grew, particularly with respect to entrepreneurial services and the startup ecosystem.
 In the early 2020s, the organisation pivoted to supporting the greater Canterbury region, and increased its focus on incubator programmes for business, social enterprises, and mentoring.

 From 2019 to 2022, the Ministry of Awesome helped develop 114 startups and raised NZ$40m for projects.
 In 2023, Colbin left the organisation.